xpluscal/svelte-schemaform/README.md

 # Svelte Schemaform
-Automatically create and update a form for arbitrary form data from a specified schema.
+A simple, automatic form builder for svelte using arbitrary form data from a specified schema.
-A simple Svelte variant of (react-jsonschema-form)[https://github.com/rjsf-team/react-jsonschema-form]
+Svelte port of (react-jsonschema-form)[https://github.com/rjsf-team/react-jsonschema-form]

 ## Why
 Building and maintaining tons of forms is a mess and error-prone.
 Having a schema/json based approach to generating forms speeds up that process tremendously.